botpress/documentation-v12/docs/nlu/intent-classification.md

 }
 ```

 You can use that metadata in your flows to create transitions when a specific intent is detected inside a particular flow.
-You can learn more about flows and transitions [here](../main/dialog).
+You can learn more about flows and transitions.

 ## Confidence and debugging